The course takes participants through the suite of mechanical properties required for design of aircraft using carbon fibre laminates.

 Speakers

-Professor John Bristow - Visiting Professor of Structural Integrity to Cranfield University; Co-founder of Airworthiness MSc programme.
-Formerly Head of the Structures and Materials Department of the Civil Aviation Authority (CAA).
+Professor John Bristow - is the Visiting Professor of Structural Integrity to Cranfield University and Co-founder of the Airworthiness MSc programme.
+He was the Head of the Structures and Materials Department of the Civil Aviation Authority (CAA).
 John has over 40 years of experience in the aircraft industry, in structural design and regulations, the De Havilland Division of H.S.A, and subsequently worked as a structural design surveyor covering both structural design and continued airworthiness aspects of all types of aircraft, metallic and composite, for the CAA.

 Concessions